 Another way to enjoy hemp is as raw, water-soluble protein powder, which looks a lot like bright green matcha (powdered green tea) but tastes nothing like it.
 Added to smoothies featuring bananas, coconut water, kale, supergreens and other superfoods, you can barely taste it.
 Two tablespoons add a powerful dose of protein, especially for breakfast shakes that can sustain you through lunch.
 You can enjoy it in the form of cold-pressed oil or in minimally processed foods such as granola bars, chips, cereals.
 You can also sprinkle the raw seeds onto yogurt.

-Despite its good-for-you nutrients and the fact that even Thomas Jefferson once stated that “hemp is of greatest importance to our nation,” hemp farming is currently not permitted by the U.S. due to the Controlled Substances Act of 1970, which prohibits the growing of it without a permit by the Drug Enforcement Administration (DEA).
-Industrial production is allowed in more than 30 countries worldwide, but the United States is not quite there yet.
-Instead, we import it from China, India, Canada and several European countries.
+Despite its good-for-you nutrients and the fact that even Thomas Jefferson once stated that “hemp is of greatest importance to our nation,” hemp farming was not permitted by the U.S. due to the Controlled Substances Act of 1970, which prohibited the growing of it without a permit by the Drug Enforcement Administration (DEA).
+Industrial production was allowed in more than 30 countries worldwide, so instead, we imported it from China, India, Canada and several European countries.

 In 2012, Senator Ron Wyden introduced the Industrial Hemp Farming Act to help exclude industrial hemp from the definition of marijuana.
 By amending the Controlled Substances Act American farmers could grow it legally again.

 In 2014, President Obama signed the Farm Bill, allowing for universities and state departments of agriculture to begin cultivating industrial hemp for limited purposes.
 In 2015, a bipartisan group of U.S. senators introduced the Industrial Hemp Farming Act of 2015 that would allow American farmers to produce and cultivate industrial hemp.